Skip to main content

 #ENBGiselle

 As the curtain rises, dancers in shadow push against a forbidding wall.
-From that moment on, this ground-breaking production stuns with powerful images.
+From that moment on, Akram Khan’s Giselle stuns with powerful images.

-Mesmerising choreography, atmospheric lighting by Mark Henderson and a towering set by Academy Award-winner Tim Yip conjure up a condemned factory and the vengeful ghosts that appear in its shadows.
+Atmospheric lighting by Mark Henderson and a towering set by Academy Award-winner Tim Yip (Crouching Tiger, Hidden Dragon) conjure up a condemned factory and the vengeful ghosts that appear in its shadows.

-The ominous score by Vincenzo Lamagna – adapted from the original by Adolphe Adam and performed live by English National Ballet Philharmonic – intensifies the story’s emotional impact.
+The ominous score by Vincenzo Lamagna, adapted from the original by Adolphe Adam, is performed live by English National Ballet Philharmonic.
+Layered with a rumbling soundscape, it weaves and pulsates around the theatre.

 It may well rank as a masterpiece of 21st century dance